-One thing that is VERY important is finding straight wood.
-Otherwise things will not align properly when it all comes together, so I found out.
-I was already careful to select the best wood I could find at Home Depot, but even the best pieces often have a slight warp to them so be prepared for that and be very accurate when you join your pieces.
+One thing VERY important is finding straight wood otherwise you’ll have alignment problems when it all comes together.
+I was careful to select the best wood I could find at Home Depot.
+Unfortunately, even the best pieces may warp with humidity and temperature so be prepared.
+Use lots of clamps to keep things accurate when you join your pieces.

-After I built the first section, I was able to learn from my mistakes and make the remaining sections much better.
+Once I built the first section, I was able to learn from my mistakes and make the remaining sections were much better.
 So 3 of the 4 sections lined up almost perfectly.
 The fourth, well, I can live with the minor variances.

-I created blocks at the corners of each section bottom to support the 3″ locking castor wheels I put on so I could roll the sim around the garage without an issue.
-On some sections I stuck the blocks out past the edges to create a lip for the other sections to rest on.
+To create mounting points for the wheels, I put blocks at the bottom corners of each section to support the 3-inch locking castor wheels.
+In some areas I extended the blocks out past the edges to create a lip for the other sections to rest on.
 Thus, two sections had wheels all around, and the other two had wheels only on one side.
 This created 9 wheels…one on each corner, one at the halfway point along each side, and one in the center.

 Each wheel can hold up to 300 pounds so 2700 pounds of weight total.
 More than enough.
-Since this base isn’t going to be on a motion platform, I’m not worried about further strengthening.
 Standing on the base, it is quite solid.

-I joined the sections with screw plates.
-One at each halfway point along the sides, and one in the floor center to keep all the pieces together.
+I joined the four main sections with screw plates, one at each halfway point along the sides, and one in the floor center to keep all the pieces together.
 That plate will be under the pedestal so not visible.
 Along the sides, I screwed in “skirt” pieces of thin plywood to make the sides look cleaner and more finished.

 What I’d do different

-The FDS shell is also pretty easy to assemble and disassemble with simple tools and is shipped in a large rectangular box on a single shipping pallet to keep shipping costs down.
-There really is a lot of engineering that has gone into this shell.
+The cockpit shell ships in a large rectangular box on a single shipping pallet to keep shipping costs down.
+I found it fairly easy to assemble and disassemble with simple tools.
+There is certainly a lot of solid engineering that has gone into this shell.

 Personally, I highly recommend this shell if you’re planning a true 737 build.
-It makes a huge difference in the feeling of the simulator, and as my friend put it, it makes your project suddenly become “real”.
-It’s not just a collection of parts, but now something you can sit in and become a part of.
+It makes a huge difference in how the sim feels from the inside.
+As my friend put it, it makes your project suddenly become “real”.
+It’s now not just a collection of parts, but something you can sit in and become a part of.

-Quick tip: Make sure you get it powder coated from FDS.
+Quick tip: Make sure to buy the powder coated shell.
 Don’t make the mistake I did and purchase the bare aluminum version.
 You may end up regretting it later, trust me!